How To Write an Effective Company Newsletter: A Step-by-Step Guide

 3. Use Surveys and Feedback Tools

-Ask for employee feedback via surveys.
+Use dynamic email content and ask for employee feedback via surveys.
 You can even include questions about the newsletter itself, such as what they’d like to see more of or which sections they find most engaging.

 Step 5: Measuring the Success of Your Internal Newsletter